Insourcing vs. Outsourcing Design: A Creative Decision-Making Guide

 To solve this, you need a creative decision-making model that nearly automates design—a system to make quick decisions on how the work gets done.
 Without one, you'll spend more time deciding than actually doing the work.

-Fortunately, Dmitry Shamis, Head of Creative at HubSpot, built a system to establish how his team evaluates work because when everything is a priority, nothing is a priority.
+Fortunately, Dmitry Shamis, Founder of The Creative Brand, built a system to establish how his team evaluates work because when everything is a priority, nothing is a priority.
 To appease all groups, rather than take on everything, he developed the Creative 2x2 matrix.

 The axes of the Creative Decision Matrix are